 This proactive global approach is designed to consider product safety and sustainability and manage potentially harmful substances throughout the value chain, often acting ahead of legislation.
 It also enhances our ambition to develop and deliver our Eco-Premium Solutions to our customers and the market.

-We support the aims of the European Green Deal, the EU Chemical Strategy for Sustainability, the developing US Toxic Substances Control Act legislation and the further development of chemicals management legislation around the world.
+In addition, we support the aims of the European Green Deal, the European Union (EU) Chemical Strategy for Sustainability, the US Toxic Substances Control Act legislation, among others.
+We also advocate the further development of chemicals management legislation around the world.

 Risk assessment and hazard communication

-We handle 4,000 substances, including raw materials in our production and R&D samples.
-Of these, 2,200 are sold and used throughout the world and have gone through a hazard assessment.
-In 2020, 77% of Nouryon’s net revenue came from products containing substances which are Globally Harmonized System (GHS) category 1 and 2 Health and Environmental Hazards.
+We handle more than 4,000 unique substances, including raw materials used in our production and R&D samples.
+Of these, 2,200 are sold and used throughout the world and have been subjected to a hazard assessment.
+In 2021, 87% of Nouryon’s net revenue came from products containing substances that are classified as Globally Harmonized System (GHS) categories 1 and 2 Health and Environmental Hazards.

 Learn more about REACH @Nouryon

-In 2020, 3% of Nouryon’s net revenue came from products containing SoCs (>0.1% by weight).
-These substances are carefully managed through the Priority Substance Program to ensure they can be manufactured and used safely.
-All of these have undergone a risk assessment according to REACH methodology, 13% of these substances are on the REACH Annex XIV (Authorization) list, and 25% are on the REACH Annex XVII (Restriction) list.
+In 2021, 3% of Nouryon’s net revenue came from products containing SoCs (>0.1% by weight).
+Of our net revenue, 0.1% is on the REACH Annex XIV (Authorization) list, and 0.3% is on the REACH Annex XVII (Restriction) list.
+These substances are carefully managed to ensure they can be manufactured and used safely.
+All have undergone a risk assessment according to the REACH methodology.

 We do not manufacture GMOs.
 We do not sell products that use GMOs to provide any specific functionality, nor do we use GMOs in manufacturing processes to impart any specific variability.
 Certain raw materials we use are